Written by Lisa Yan and Nick Troccoli, based on documents by Julie Zelenski, Nick Bowman, Marty Stepp and others

 - We reserve the right to regrade the whole exam when reviewing your regrade request.

 The mid-quarter assessment is intended to gauge your comfort and facility with the course material so far.
 Since the course topics build on each other, confirming you have a solid grasp of the foundational material now ensures you are equipped to tackle the later concepts to come in the course.

 We provide the assessment as a tool to take stock of where you're at and see how much you've learned in the first half of the course, as well as what work you have left to do.
 It also contributes a small but meaningful contribution to your course grade (10%), which we hope will inspire you to use this checkpoint opportunity wisely.

 The assessment is intended to assess your understanding of the content covered in the first half of the course.
 The coverage is through the topics relevant for lab4 and assign4 but not beyond (i.e., through generics, but the assessment will not cover assembly).
-However, because the generics assignment, assign4, is not due until after the assessment, the generics coverage on the assessment will be lighter and not as heavily emphasized as compared to the other topics which we have fully completed assignments for.
 The priority is on material that figured prominently in the assignments, labs, lecture, and reading (this list is in order of decreasing emphasis).

 We highly recommend revisiting the labs and assignments.
 Each of them contain post-task self-check questions at the end that you can use to review.
 The K&R and B&O textbooks also contain many exercises if you want additional problems to work.

 We'd love to see the discussion forum come alive in helping everyone make the most of this opportunity to review what we've covered so far and rock the assessment – this is a great place to ask and answer unresolved questions, discuss conceptual issues, share techniques and materials you are finding useful as preparation, and support and encourage each other.